kpjani/HackerRank-master/solveMeFirst/Readme.txt

-solveMeFirst/
-the function solveMeFirst to return the sum of two integers passed as input parameters
+The function solveMeFirst to return the sum of two integers passed as input parameters